-“PRP is a breakthrough treatment that uses injections of a concentration of a patient’s own platelets to restore and accelerate hair growth,” she said.
-“Platelets are protein derived from one’s own bloodstream and DNA that can act like a stem cell when placed back into the body,” said Palep.
+“PRP is a breakthrough treatment that uses injections of a concentration of a patient’s own platelets to restore and accelerate hair growth,” Palep said.
+“Platelets are protein derived from one’s own bloodstream and DNA that can act like a stem cell when placed back into the body.”

-Scalp injections of PRP can jostle awake dormant hair follicles, resulting in more hair growth.
+Scalp injections of PRP can awaken dormant hair follicles, resulting in more hair growth.

-Treatments are once a month, for 3 months, and every 6 months thereafter for maintenance, according to the above study.
+Treatments can be once a month, for 3 months, and every 6 months thereafter for maintenance, according to the above study.

 Additionally, according to a